Jemisode/poke-pong/README.md

 * Deleted unwanted files
 * Organised folder and file structure to make it easier to navigate as it developed, i.e. component and data folders.

+Thirdly my next focus was to plan out the components and visualise how the layout will be presented.
+From the outset I knew I required:

+* a Header component which would contain the title (which later became the Poké Pong logo)
+* a Players component which would render the form input and submit button so a user could add a Pokémon player
+* a Pairings component which will render the single elimaination tournament bracket - Round of 16, Quarter Final, Semi Final, Final and the winner.
+The layout of which was based on the CSS Grid layout using React CSS Grid by passing in the required width and gap props.

+Fourthly with the challenge set up complete, folder and file organised and initial components created.
+I then began with using Git and created a Github repository where I would push all the changes I had made over the course of the challenge.

+Lastly my attention turned to the styling:

+* Created an assets folder for the images
+* Created a bespoke Poké Pong logo
+* Added a custom font from Google Fonts for the rounds text
+* Used CSS throughout to customise the Grid layout, fonts and colours of the tournament bracket, header and submit button.